A Hybrid TGN-SEAL Model for Dynamic Graph Link Prediction: Methodology

 \subsection{Training Procedure}

 The training process for each batch of temporal events is performed as follows:

-\begin{enumerate} \item \textbf{Subgraph Extraction}: For each interaction between a source node u and a destination node v at time t, we extract an enclosing subgraph.
-This subgraph is induced by the $k$-hop neighborhood around u and v and includes only the interactions that occurred prior to time t.
-Following previous work, we set k=2 and k=3 to capture higher-order structural patterns.
+\begin{enumerate} \item \textbf{Subgraph Extraction}: For each interaction between a source node $u$ and a destination node $v$ at time $t$, we extract an enclosing subgraph.
+This subgraph is induced by the $k$-hop neighborhood around $u$ and $v$ and includes only the interactions that occurred prior to time $t$.
+Following previous work, we set $k=2$ and $k=3$ to capture higher-order structural patterns.

-\item \textbf{Structural Labeling}: Each node within the extracted subgraph is assigned a structural label using the Double-Radius Node Labeling (DRNL) method to capture its topological role relative to the target nodes ($u$, $v$).
-The resulting labels are then encoded as a one-hot vector.
+\item \textbf{Structural Labeling}: Each node within the extracted subgraph is assigned a structural label using the Double-Radius Node Labeling (DRNL) method, which uses the pair of shortest path distances to the target nodes, to capture its topological role relative to the target nodes $(u,v)$.
+The DRNL scheme encodes the distance of each node to the two target nodes in a closed-form manner, allowing efficient computation even for large subgraphs.
+These labels are then converted into one-hot vectors and used as input features for the subgraph-based link prediction model.~\cite{zhang2018link}.

 \item \textbf{Temporal Representation}: We compute the temporal embedding for every node in the subgraph using the TGN's embedding module (e.g., the identity module).
 This embedding is a function of the node's memory state, summarizing its recent activity.